-In June 2014, the Secretary of State for Education, Michael Gove, announced that all schools would be required to promote British Values and the Department for Education (DfE) subsequently published guidance on how these should be promoted in both maintained and independent schools.
+In June 2014, the then Secretary of State for Education, Michael Gove, announced that all schools would be required to promote British Values and the Department for Education (DfE) subsequently published guidelines on how this should be done in both maintained and independent schools.
 Prior to this schools had been required to ‘respect’ these values, but from September 2014 all schools have had to provide a curriculum which ‘actively promotes’ them

 The fundamental British Values are:

 - The rule of law

 - Individual liberty

 - Mutual respect for and tolerance of those with different faiths and belief